kkipngenokoech/mypage/content/moreaboutme/_index.md

 * During this time I was a **participant on the [OCNC](https://groups.oist.jp/ocnc/tutors-participants-ocnc2022) summer school**\*\*
 * Before my PhD I was a **[Herchel Smith scholar](https://www.emma.cam.ac.uk/about/jobs/harvard/dates/) at Harvard**.
 This scholarship allowed me to pivot from physics to neuroscience.
 I worked with Prof. Cengiz Pehlevan and Prof. Sam Gershman on various [bits and bobs](../papers/whatmakesneuronspicky/).
 * I did my **MSc thesis on [unsupervised ML for cancer transcriptomics](../papers/oVAErian/)** at the [ICR](https://www.icr.ac.uk) with Prof. Pietro Lio and Dr. Syed Haider
-* I did my **undergraduate (and was also born) in Cambridge**.
-Here, I used to row a lot.
+* I did my **BA & MSc in physics (Natural sciences) in Cambridge**.
+I was also born here.
+At uni I used to row a lot.
 * I did a **[summer undergraduate reseach fellowship](https://sfp.caltech.edu/undergraduate-research/programs/surf) at Caltech**\*\* with Profs.
 Andrew Thompson and Georgy Manucharyan looking at [CNNs for turbulence prediction](../papers/turbulence/)
-* I'm not just an academic; I was brielfy a **consultant for a London-based financial start-up** building ML tools for automated business valuations.
+* I'm not just an academic; I was briefly a **consultant for a London-based financial start-up** building ML tools for automating business valuations.

 ### Non-academic
 * I like trail running!
 My partner and I recently did the **[Scilly60 ultra-marathon](https://scilly60.co.uk)** and have nearly finished **running the Camino de Santiago**\*\* across the north of Spain.